 Across my set of countries, the median jurisdiction reports just under 200 such deaths per million people per year.
 That translates into just over 1 death per million every second day of the year, or a daily death rate of 0.00005%.

+The death rate for BC is so low that it barely shows up on the chart.
 So far in 2020, the Covid death rate here is 50 deaths per million, or only one-quarter of the normal death rate, and is especially notable since the flu has disappeared from BC, like elsewhere, this year.
+For those under age 70, the rate is only 8 deaths per million.
 It’s a real stretch to call it a pandemic.